 AMY GOODMAN: And internationally, the movements, from Bolivia to Peru, La Paz, all over.

 MICHAEL BLANDING: Yeah.
-What’s interesting is that, you know, here in the United States there are, you know, several communities that have actually, you know, had plants take a lot of water from their groundwater up in Michigan, you know, where they can actually see the water level of one of their streams declining because of, you know, the massive amount that Nestle was taking from their water.
+What’s interesting is that, you know, here in the United States there are several communities that have actually, you know, had plants take a lot of water from their groundwater up in Michigan, where they can actually see the water level of one of their streams declining because of, you know, the massive amount that Nestle was taking from their water.

 And it’s even a more critical issue in other countries where water scarcity is a real problem, so places like India, where Coca-Cola and Pepsi have actually, you know, really depleted communities and farmers have been unable to grow their crops, it’s kind of been a double whammy.
 They’ve taken the water, and then the water that they — the waste water they’ve dumped back has been polluted, in many cases.
 And so, that’s one issue, is just the depletion of water from the plants themselves.